 Average Net Price: $19,950

 The MBA in strategy at Duke’s Fuqua School of Business prepares students with the ideas and expertise they need if they’re looking for a career with leading strategy consulting firms.
 It’s also well-suited for those who are interested in strategic planning or general management positions requiring similar skills.
-You’ll learn why some firms are more profitable than others.
-You’ll also explore the sources of sustained profits in the face of competitive pressures.
+You’ll explore the sources of sustained profits in the face of competitive pressures.
 In doing so, you’ll gain the concepts and skills necessary for managers, management consultants, and financial analysts to understand, craft, and support a firm’s strategy.

 Along with the foundations of strategy, you’ll also learn about the details of entrepreneurial strategy.
 This is especially relevant to students who hope to pursue start-up opportunities upon graduation or at a later career stage.
 In these studies, you’ll gain the information and tools you need to evaluate opportunities to starting a new firm.
 Topics in entrepreneurial strategy include how to choose markets for entry, when to enter, and what resources and capabilities it will take to provide a platform for future growth.